 - Ermes's clothes are green and yellow in the manga and All-Star Battle, but white and purple in Eyes of Heaven.

-- In the manga, Narciso Anasui has pink hair.
+- In the manga and anime, Narciso Anasui has pink hair.
 All-Star Battle changes it to green, and Eyes of Heaven to blue.

 - Enrico Pucci's robe is portrayed with purple coloring in the manga, All-Star Battle and Eyes of Heaven but it is black in the anime.